Leonardo DiCaprio: 2014–present: Environmental documentaries and awards success

-DiCaprio will star in Scorsese's Killers of the Flower Moon based on the book of the same name by David Grann, for which he was paid $30 million.
+DiCaprio next starred in Scorsese's crime drama Killers of the Flower Moon (2023) based on the book of the same name by David Grann, for which he was paid $30 million.
+Initially signed for the heroic part of FBI agent Thomas Bruce White Sr., DiCaprio insisted on playing the morally complex role of murderer Ernest Burkhart, leading to extensive script rewrites.
+Declaring it the best performance of DiCaprio's career, IndieWire's David Ehrlich wrote that "his nuanced and uncompromising turn as the cretinous Ernest Burkhart mines new wonders from the actor's long-standing lack of vanity".
+He received another Golden Globe nomination for his performance.
+DiCaprio next starred in Paul Thomas Anderson's film One Battle After Another (2025), alongside Sean Penn and Regina Hall.

 Reception and acting style

 Early in his career, DiCaprio gained a reputation for his reckless behavior and intense partying with a group of male celebrities dubbed "the Pussy Posse" in the 1990s.
-During an unknown activity, he got himself and friend Justin Herwick almost killed when his parachute failed to open, after which his instructor released an emergency core.
+In an infamous article published by New York Magazine in 1998, journalist Nancy Jo Sales criticized the group as men whose pursuit was to "chase girls, pick fights and not tip the waitress".
+During an unknown activity, DiCaprio got himself and friend Justin Herwick almost killed when his parachute failed to open, after which his instructor released an emergency core.
 In response, DiCaprio said he is fond of doing things that scare him.
-In an infamous article published by New York Magazine in 1998, journalist Nancy Jo Sales criticized DiCaprio as someone whose pursuit was to "chase girls, pick fights and not tip the waitress".
 John McCain, who was a United States Senator for Arizona, called him "an androgynous wimp".
 DiCaprio found people's perception of him exaggerated, adding, "They want you miserable, just like them.
 They don't want heroes; what they want is to see you fall."
 Steven Spielberg, who directed him in Catch Me If You Can, defended DiCaprio's reputation as a "party boy", believing it is a common behavior for young people and describing him as a family-oriented person during the film's production.
 Considering DiCaprio to be conscious of his public reputation, The New York Times' Caryn James credited him as one of the few actors to use his stardom to further social causes.
 Carole Cadwalladr of The Guardian said DiCaprio is "polite, charming, makes jokes, engages eye contact.
 And manages [...] to give almost no hint whatsoever of his actual personality."